koushick123/FlipCam/README.md

 An android app that records using front and back camera in the same video file.

-This app is available for use from Android version Lollipop to Nougat.
+This app is available for use from Android version Lollipop to Pie.

 It provides the following features
 <ul>